Fluorescent in situ hybridization (FISH)

-Fluorescent In Situ Hybridization (FISH) has become a well-known method for genetic mapping and gene expression profiling.
+Fluorescent in situ hybridization is an important method for genetic mapping and gene expression profiling.
 This technique exploits the use of fluorescent dye-labeled probes against a nucleotide sequence of DNA that is mapped or localized to a chromosome or intra-nuclear DNA to generate a fluorescence signal which in turn is visualized in situ by microscopy.
 The hybridization of the probe to the corresponding nucleotide sequence enables detection of the presence or absence of specific sequences, mapping of translocation break points, and determination of gene copy numbers.